 The discussion will encompass properties at risk, recent successes, adaptive reuse and best practices in endeavors to preserve our historic treasurers.
 RESERVATIONS AND TIDBITS LUNCH ORDERS REQUIRED BY Wednesday, June 12.

 WHEN: Friday, June 14, 11:30am

 WHERE: Old St. Andrews Church, 317 A. Philip Randolph Blvd.

 DEEP ROOTS, MANY BRANCHES: THE ROOTS OF BLUES IN NORTHEAST FLORIDA

 THURSDAY, JUNE 27, 2019 6:30pm Old St. Andrews Church

 Join us as Mitch Hemann, musician, singer-songwriter and JHS Archivist unleashes his vocal chords and creativity to pay tribute to the legacy of blues in Northeast Florida.
 From field hollers to the birth of Southern Rock, Jacksonville has played a pivotal role in the formation of Blues music.
 Mitch Hemann will be your guide on a musical journey that twists and turns its way through more than 100 years of music history, tracing the origins and the evolution of this truly American art form.
 This unique presentation will feature a combination of speaking and live musical performance.

 Join us as Jacksonville Historical Society and Durkeeville Historical Society share the legacy of the Jax Red Caps and the Negro Baseball League.
 Saturday, July 13.

+Seats reserved in Section 110 along the first baseline.
 Parking is included in ticket price, and is located in the lots behind Old St. Andrews Church.